Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 ">
 </p>

-## 1. Higher-Order Cognitive Choices
+## 1. Higher-Order Cognitive Framing

 Higher-order choices determine what constitutes a “good” model before any estimation takes place.
 Most modeling failures originate here rather than in the estimation step.